Modal Abstractions for Virtualizing Memory Addresses

 \subsection{Aliasing/Sharing Physical Pages}

-One might have already observed that the virtual points-to definition shown in Figure \ref{fig:strongvirtualpointsto} is too strong to specify some operations a virtual memory manager may need to do, such as move one level of the page table to a different physical location while preserving all virtual-to-physical mappings.\footnote{ x86-64 hardware, like other architectures, includes a feature (which we do not formalize assertions for) to replace an L1 page table address in an L2 entry with a pointer to a \emph{larger} 2MB page (called super-pages), or replace an L2 page table address in an L3 entry with a pointer to a 1GB page (called huge-pages). } To speak more concretely, the fractional permissions on the page-table-walk assertion ($\textsf{L}_{4}\_\textsf{L}_{1}\_\textsf{PointsTo}$ in Figure \ref{fig:strongvirtualpointsto}) ensure fractional ownership of the four physical page table entries accessed by the hardware during address translation, as well as the physical memory holding the data of the virtual points-to.
-However, this formulation stores knowledge of the page table walk's details with ownership of the backing physical memory.
-Updating any of these mappings (e.g., moving the page tables in physical memory, as in coallescing for superpages or hugepages) would require explicitly collecting all virtual points-to facts that traverse affected entries.
+The virtual points-to definition shown in Figure \ref{fig:strongvirtualpointsto} is too strong to specify some operations that a virtual memory manager may need to do, such as move one level of the page table to a different physical location while preserving all virtual-to-physical mappings.
+The use of $\textsf{L}_{4}\_\textsf{L}_{1}\_\textsf{PointsTo}$ in Figure \ref{fig:strongvirtualpointsto}'s virtual points-to definition stores knowledge of the page table walk details with ownership of the backing physical memory.
+Updating any of these mappings (e.g., moving the page tables in physical memory, as in coalescing for superpages or hugepages) would require explicitly collecting all virtual points-to facts that traverse affected entries.
 It is preferable to permit the page tables themselves to be updated independently of the virtual points-to assertions, so long as those updates preserve the same virtual-to-physical translations.
 But this is not possible with Figure \ref{fig:strongvirtualpointsto}'s definition, which ties ownership of particular pieces of page table memory to the virtual points-to.

-Intuitively, the definition in Figure \ref{fig:strongvirtualpointsto} is too strong because the virtual points-to assertion there tracks too much information: when writing programs that access memory via virtual addresses, most code does not care \emph{which physical memory locations are involved in address translation}: it only cares that virtual address translation would succeed.
-The necessary information about the physical page table walk must still be tracked, but can be tracked separately from the virtual points-to assertion itself.